 Not to mention old school.
 For centuries, bartenders have utilized the fruit of the fowl to enhance the texture, body and appearance of drinks.
 Whole eggs provided richness to Colonial-era flips and eggnogs, and a frothy egg-white head lent finesse to sours and fizzes through the 19th and early 20th centuries.
 Changing tastes and salmonella scares nearly eliminated the egg from the barroom, but thanks to today’s classic-cocktail renaissance (and modern food-safety practices), many bartenders are rediscovering the egg.

 Foamy, bitters-topped Pisco Sours are popular at bars ranging from Nopa in San Francisco to Eastern Standard in Boston; at The Violet Hour in Chicago, the Miraflores is a riff on this classic, made with grapefruit juice and honey syrup.
-For the past two years, Green Street in Cambridge, Mass., has celebrated Easter with a menu of egg-based drinks, such as the Pink Lady.
+For the past two years, Green Street in Cambridge, Mass., has celebrated Easter with a menu of egg cocktails, such as the Pink Lady.
 And in New York, Flatiron Lounge owner Julie Reiner is so fond of cocktails made with eggs that she named her new bar in Brooklyn after a classic gin-and-egg drink, the Clover Club.
 Many bartenders aren’t stopping at the white: At Teardrop Lounge in Portland, Ore., the cachaça-based Rio Flip is emboldened with a whole egg, and the rich and aromatic Colleen Bawn—a mixture of rye whiskey, a whole egg and herbal liqueurs that dates to 1903—is an off-menu winter drink at Seattle’s Zig Zag Café.